Genome-Bioinformatics-RadboudUMC/DeNovoCNN/README.md

 DeNovoCNN reads BAM files and iterates through potential DNM locations using the input VCF files to generate snapshots of genomic regions.
 It stacks trio BAM files to generate and RGB image representation which are passed into a CNN with squeeze-and-excitation blocks to classify each image as either DNM or IV (inherited variant, non-DNM).<br>
 <br>
-Images are similar to the one that you see below.
-Each color represents different trio individuals: red - child; green - father; blue - mother.
-In the example you can see a clear red signal (child reads) in the central position which in this case is a de novo deletion.<br>

 ## Manual installation
-We advise to use our docker container.
+We advise to use our docker container (see Usage section).
 In case it's not possible, the easiest way of installing is creating an [Anaconda](https://www.anaconda.com/) environment.

 ```bash
 #Create environment